MickiusMousius/Rolio46Keyboard/doc/controller.md

 ### 52840Nano

 *DANGER: This has been tested to mostly work, however, it has an unregulated peripheral power pin.
-Whilst it appears to mostly work it will eventually destroy your display and.*
+Whilst it appears to mostly work it will eventually destroy your display.*

 Another Nice!Nano Clone, as with the SuperMini 58240 testing shows that it is almost fully compatible with the Nice!Nano.